OCSInventory-NG/greenit_service/README.md

 > _IMPORTANT NOTE : It is important to check "Run GreenIT Service 1.0" to install the software as a Windows service !_

-- If you havn't checked the box, you can install it manually after the install of the software :
+- If you haven't checked the box, you can install it manually after the install of the software :
   - Open a terminal and go in the software installation folder path.
   - Run the command `.\GreenIT.exe install` and wait until the plugin is installed.